 Paul Rand, Thoughts on Design, 3rd Edition, 1970

 The same symbol is potentially a highly versatile device, which can be used to illustrate many different ideas.
 By juxtaposition, association, and analogy, the designer is able to manipulate it, alter its meaning, and exploit its visual possibilities.
 The circle as opposed to the square, for instance, as a pure form evokes a specific esthetic sensation; ideologically it is the symbol for eternity, without beginning or end.
 A red circle may be interpreted as the symbol of the sun, the Japanese battle flag, a stop sign, an ice-skating rink, or a special brand of coffee…depending on its context.

+Should we say something about the images that illustrate this?
+I think it’s important to connect words with images.
+Not everyone will be able to do that on their own and we’ve set a kind-of precendent above.